top of page

 Family Counselling Service

-From our experience and the feedback we receive, counselling for under-16s is most effective when the entire family is engaged in the journey.
-We’ll work together with you as parents and carers, and with your children, to explore how autism and learning disability interact with your family dynamics and individual experiences.
+From our experience and the feedback we receive, counselling for under-16s, or under 25s with complex needs still living at home, is most effective when the entire family is engaged in the journey.
+We’ll work together with you as parents and carers, and with your children, to explore how autism and co-occuring conditions interact with your family dynamics and individual experiences.
 We work flexibly with families and might see you all together or separately depending on your needs and situation.

 We can also work with neurotypical siblings, as their experiences in the family dynamic are equally as important.